Review of Adorablins, a cute goblin-themed tabletop RPG that fits in a tin!

 The range on the tin (and it literally is a cute little tin) says 8+, however, I played Adorablins with my 3.5 year old!
-It took about a couple rolls for my child to pick up the mechanics, and then we were very much off on adventure and able to follow along with only a tiny bit of my assistance with adding kiddo’s modifiers.
+It took about a couple rolls for my child to pick up the mechanics, and then we were very much off on adventure and able to follow along with only a tiny bit of my assistance with adding my kid’s modifiers.

 Because this is a system with a story that you generate as you play, the material should naturally match the content-rating for your group.
 In addition, Adorablins comes with a safety card!
 I was very appreciative of this being included as a solid tool within the game, and it’s a great way to help moderate the content levels between multiple kids who have different comfort levels.